 A friend mentioned the other day how surprised they were that the Liberal government in Ottawa had not introduced many new sources of revenue in its latest budget.
 And I think the probable reason for that is important to think about if we would prefer to see a progressive future in which things broadly get better rather than worse.

 So, consider Canada’s anti-prostitution law.
 Canada’s past and present anti-prostitution laws have repeatedly been found to be themselves illegal.
 Any anti-prostitution law is likely to be unconstitutional for a variety of reasons.
-Chief among these will be the consideration that, like so many other “morality” laws, criminalization of sex work does more harm than the work itself.
+Chief among these will be the consideration that, like so many other “morality” laws, criminalization of sex work makes the situation, whatever you might believe about it, worse.
 The law, its enforcement, does in the words of the Supreme Court of Canada, “disproportionate harm.”
 Despite this, when the old (illegal) law was struck down, the Harper government replaced it with a worse, and it turns out equally illegal law.

 And I am pretty sure the current government, the PM and his cabinet understand this.
-So why don’t they skip the part of this process where the government faces expensive appeal after appeal and the law is inevitably struck down?
+So why don’t they skip the part of this process where the government faces expensive appeal after expensive appeal until the law is inevitably struck down?

 Even if you personally do not have strong feelings about the wrongness of prostitution, I would be shocked to find that you do not know people who do.
 It is quite probable that the choice of this example is on some level upsetting to most people.
 And that is why I chose it.
 Because it is so easy to see how taking a right, legal, moral stand on reforming laws governing sex work in Canada would outrage lots of people.
 It would likely hand the next federal and indirectly some provincial elections to Conservatives who would have a field day with such a policy.